 National Day

-Each August, Singapore celebrates its independence, and the Float at Marina Bay hosts a sensational National Day Parade.
+Each August, Singapore celebrates its independence with a sensational National Day Parade.
+It’s usually held at the Float at Marina Bay and at the Padang during milestone years.
 Expect dazzling bursts of fireworks, amazing choreographed dance routines, decorated floats and lots of cutting-edge surprises throughout the day and night.

 Mid-Autumn Festival (Lantern Festival)

-Celebrated on the day the moon is at its brightest, this light-hearted festival sees local Chinese families coming together in parks and gardens to feast on traditional mooncakes, pomelos and Chinese tea.
-For kids, the best part of this festival is playing with colourful lanterns – from traditional ones lit by wax candles to plastic or cellophane types in the shape of cartoon characters, animals and more.
-Chinatown’s streets also come alive with lion dances, dragon dances, night markets, traditional percussions and more.
+Celebrated on the day the moon is at its brightest, this light-hearted cultural festival sees local Chinese families coming together in parks and gardens to feast on traditional mooncakes, pomelos and Chinese tea.
+For kids, the best part of this festival is playing with colourful lanterns.
+These include traditional ones lit by wax candles to plastic or cellophane types in the shape of cartoon characters, animals and more.
+Chinatown’s streets also come alive with lion dances, dragon dances, night markets and traditional percussion.

 Deepavali